justin73/calculator_project/README.md

 Exisiting bugs:
-  1. there may be some input validation is not covered.
+  1. there may be some input validation not covered.
   2. only allows one layer of parenthese for now.